AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 AI design principles — synthesized from cross-team working sessions, now applied across all AI features at Drata

-TPRM Agent operates primarily at the Collaborator level — helping users complete tasks step by step with approval required at key moments.
-For vendors with a Trust Center in Drata, limited Autonomous behavior is permitted through configurable autonomy settings: users can give the agent permission to request access to a vendor's Trust Center, collect documents automatically, and run the assessment.
+TPRM Agent operates primarily at the Collaborator level, helping users complete tasks step by step with approval required at key moments.
+For vendors with a Trust Center in Drata, limited Operator behavior is permitted through configurable autonomy settings: users can give the agent permission to request access to a vendor's Trust Center, collect documents automatically, and run the assessment.

-Four autonomy levels — the TPRM Agent operates at Collaborator, with limited Autonomous behavior for Trust Center vendors
+Four autonomy levels — the TPRM Agent operates at Collaborator, with limited Operator behavior for Trust Center vendors

 Designing the interaction model

-The core structural decision was to introduce a dedicated AI surface on top of the existing vendor review workflow, rather than replace the manual process altogether.
+The core structural decision was to introduce a dedicated AI surface on top of the existing vendor review workflow without replace the manual existing process.
 This gave users a clear place to interact with the agent while preserving the familiar underlying workflow.
 Teams with stricter policies around AI could still rely on the manual path, while others could adopt AI assistance progressively.

 The workflow runs in five stages: